-The Depositary of the Company is The Bank of New York Mellon (International) Limited (registered no. 03236121).
+The Bank of New York Mellon (International) Limited (registered no. 03236121) is the depositary of the Company and, for the avoidance of doubt, acts as the global custodian to the Company.

-The ACD has appointed the Depositary to act as depositary for the purposes of the Company being a Non-UCITS retail Scheme.

-The Depositary is a private limited company incorporated in England and Wales on 9 August 1996.
+The Depositary is a private company limited by shares incorporated in England and Wales on 9 August 1996.
 Its ultimate holding company is The Bank of New York Mellon Corporation, a public company incorporated in the United States.

-The Depositary's registered and head office is at 160 Queen Victoria Street, London EC4V 4LA.
+The Depositary's registered office is at 160 Queen Victoria Street, London, EC4V 4LA.

+The principal business activity of the Depositary is the provision of custodial, banking and related financial services.
 The Depositary is authorised by the Prudential Regulation Authority and is dual-regulated by the Financial Conduct Authority and the Prudential Regulation Authority.